50n50/soradocs/docs/files/how_to_test.md

 Huge thanks to [@JMcrafter26](https://github.com/jmcrafter26) for making this website, it simulates Sora's frontend, a great way to quickly test your modules on PC in case you don't own a Mac.

-The website and FAQ can be found here: [https://api.jm26.net/sora-modules/](https://github.com/jmcrafter26)
+The website and FAQ can be found here: [Sora Web-UI](https://sora.jm26.net/web-ui/)

 ## With Sora on Mac